apicollective/apibuilder-cli/README.md

 ## update

-Invoke code generator based on configuration from a yaml file.
+Invoke code generator based on configuration from a yaml configuration file

     bin/apidoc update [--path path]

         path defaults to .apidoc in the current directory.

 The configuration file is a YAML file that follows the convention: